whprocter/RPr-Malcomb-2014/docs/report/preanalysis.md

 ## Abstract

 Malcomb, Weaver and Krakowka ([2014](https://doi.org/10.1016/j.apgeog.2014.01.004)) published one of the first sub-national geographic climate change vulnerability models for a developing country (1.4).
-The authors intended for the study to be replicable across space (other African countries with similar data available) (7.1), time (when new suvery data is published) (4.5, 7.1), and vulnerability stimuli (7.1) for the purpose of addressing extreme vulnerability to climate change (1.3) with a model to assist in the allocation and evaluation of foreign aid (1.2).
+The authors intended for the study to be replicable across space (other African countries with similar data available) (7.1), time (when new survey data is published) (4.5 and 7.1), and vulnerability stimuli (7.1) for the purpose of addressing extreme vulnerability to climate change (1.3) with a model to assist in the allocation and evaluation of foreign aid (1.2).
-The methodology was desgined to be "transparent and easily replicable" (2.1) in its use of "locally derived indicators and granular data" (2.1), addressing critiques of vulnerability models aimed at their uncertainty and sensitivity due to problems of scale and spatial aggregation, normative and subjective modelling decisions, and data availability, and challenges in model comparability (2.1).
+The methodology was designed to be "transparent and easily replicable" (2.1) in its use of "locally derived indicators and granular data" (2.1), addressing critiques of vulnerability models aimed at their uncertainty and sensitivity due to problems of scale and spatial aggregation, normative and subjective modelling decisions, and data availability, and challenges in model comparability (2.1).
-The model uses household adaptive capacity data United States Agency for International Development (USAID) Demographic and Health Surveys (DHS) (1.4, 4.1) available in 44 African countries (7.1), livelihood sensitivity data from Famine Early Warning Systems Network (FEWSnet) livelihood zones baseline surveys available in 23 African countries (3.6), and global physical exposure data from the United Nations Environment Programme (UNEP) Global Risk Data Platform.
+The model uses household adaptive capacity data United States Agency for International Development () Demographic and Health Surveys (DHS) (1.4 and 4.1) available in 44 African countries (7.1), livelihood sensitivity data from the USAID / Famine Early Warning Systems Network (FEWSnet) livelihood zones baseline surveys available in 23 African countries (3.6), and global physical exposure data from the United Nations Environment Programme (UNEP) Global Risk Data Platform.

 This replication study is motivated by three factors.
 First, climate change impacts are increasingly severe in Africa and establishing reproducible and replicable methods for geographic vulnerability modeling may help in allocating resources for climate change adaptation and evaluating the effectiveness of climate change adaptation investments.